Emilia Jones: 2011–2019: Early roles

+2020–present: Breakthrough

 In 2021, Jones starred in the Apple TV+ comedy-drama film CODA as Ruby Rossi, the only hearing member of her family who dreams of going to Berklee.
 For the part, Jones spent nine months (during production of Locke & Key) learning American Sign Language, while also learning how to operate a professional fishing trawler.
 Principal photography ran from September 2019 to January 2020.
 The film premiered on 28 January 2021 at the Sundance Film Festival, where it was bought by Apple Original Films for $25 million.
 It premiered on Apple TV+ on 13 August 2021 and received positive reviews; Jones and co-star Troy Kotsur were critically acclaimed and received several accolades.
 The film won the award for Best Picture at the 94th Academy Awards, the first Sundance-premiered film to do so.

-Jones has most recently starred in the films Cat Person and Winner, both directed by Susanna Fogel, and Fairyland by Andrew Durham.
-She will next star alongside Nick Robinson in Charlie Harper by Tom Dean and Mac Eldridge, and in Edgar Wright's The Running Man.
+Post-CODA, Jones starred in the films Cat Person (2023), Fairyland (2023), and Winner (2024), all of which received lukewarm reviews from critics.
+2025 marked another highlight for the actress' career as she was cast in her first blockbuster project: Edgar Wright's adaptation of The Running Man, as well as the first season of HBO's crime drama series Task, the latter garnering her first BAFTA TV Awards nomination for Best Supporting Actress.
+That same year, she declined to audition the part for Supergirl (2026), which ended up to Milly Alcock.

+Her upcoming projects include the romantic drama Charlie Harper (2025), the sports drama The 99'ers, and the biopic drama Tony.